etsangsplk/sputter/docstring/generate.md

   (to-vector colors)

-This example will bind the lazy sequence returned by the generate call to the name `colors`.
+This example will bind the lazy sequence returned by the generate call to the name /colors/.
 The to-vector call will block until that variable is fully consumed, and then return the vector _["red" "orange" "yellow"]_.